shreyadon/cheat_sheet/CheatSheet.md

 `"Ya" * 5`
 > "YaYaYaYaYa"

+`"Ya" * 0`
+> ""

 **.upcase method:**
 Converts all lowercase letters to their uppercase counterparts in the given string.
 `"hello".upcase`
 > "HELLO"

 **.downcase method:**
 Converts all the uppercase letters to their lowercase counterparts in the given string.
 `"HI".downcase`
 > "hi"

 **.swapcase method:**
 Converts all the uppercase letters to their lowercase counterparts and lowercase letters to their uppercase counterparts in the given string.
 `"Hi There".swapcase`
 > "hI tHERE"

+`"hI tHERE".swapcase`
+> "Hi There"

 **.reverse method:**
 Returns a new String with the characters from the original String in reverse order.
 `"stressed".reverse`
 > "desserts"

 **.length method:**
 Returns the character length in a String as an integer.